kpyopark/cdk-latency-test/README.md

 # How to install

 1. Clone this project
-2. Before to deploy. you should fix the 3 parameters.
+2. Before to deploy. you should choose 3 parameters.
    - bucketname : This CDK project will make one bucket used as deployment content repository.
    - keypairname : EC2 keypair used in a test instances
    - ddbname : This CDK project will make one dynamodb table.
 This table can control the test operation.
-(STOP/START) and also stores the test result.
+(STOP/START) and also stores the test results.
 3. Use 'cdk deploy' command.
    ex : cdk deploy -c bucketname=pingtestsomething -c keypairname=example.pem -c ddbname=pingtestddb